-Cohomo Decorintian Ouglift in a Fun ou diture £000 Scheme Description Creating a Better Place - Asset Rationalisation Qualifying Expenditure Expenditure in relation to developing and progressing the disposal strategy/asset rationalisation strategy to streamline the Council's (and partners' estates) in line with the principles of One Public Estate.
-2023/24 750 Creating a Better Place - Major Projects/Regeneration Expenditure in relation to developing major Regeneration and Housing scheme proposals and bids for capital funding opportunities including funding for feasibility, options apprasials and the early development of business cases.
-750 Transformation Program and Project resources to support the delivery of the transformation agenda A specialist team to wholly support and facilitate the delivery of the Council's Transformational Program.
-This team will ensure that the efficiencies and savings that are anticipated within the Medium-Term Financial Strategy (MTFS) are achieved and support the development of the on-going program of Council wide change.
+Scheme Description Qualifying Expenditure £000 2023/24 Creating a Better Place - Asset Rationalisation Expenditure in relation to developing and progressing the disposal strategy/asset rationalisation strategy to streamline the Council's (and partners' estates) in line with the principles of One Public Estate.
+750 Creating a Better Place - Major Projects/Regeneration Expenditure in relation to developing major Regeneration and Housing scheme proposals and bids for capital funding opportunities including funding for feasibility, options apprasials and the early development of business cases.
+750 Transformation Programme and Project resources to support the delivery of the transformation agenda A specialist team to wholly support and facilitate the delivery of the Council's Transformational Programme.
+This team will ensure that the efficiencies and savings that are anticipated within the Medium-Term Financial Strategy (MTFS) are achieved and support the development of the on-going programme of Council wide change.
 1,000 ICT The use of transformational funds to support Research and Development within ICT that drives a more digital approach to deliver efficiencies and support budget reductions in services.
 The ICT Service will explore new technology and undertake Proof of Concepts before rolling out new developments within the organisation.
-100 Voluntary Redundancy Program One-off expenditure in relation to the Voluntary Redundancy program allow for service restructuring to deliver savings by reducing staffing costs.
-2,000 Total Flexible Use of Capital Receiptudget in 2024/25 pts Relied upon to support the revenue 4,600
+100 Voluntary Redundancy Programme One-off expenditure in relation to the Voluntary Redundancy programme allow for service restructuring to deliver savings by reducing staffing costs.
+2,000 Total Flexible Use of Capital Receibudget in 2024/25 ipts Relied upon to support the revenue 4,600